Kilmar Abrego Garcia is freed from Tennessee jail so he can rejoin family in Maryland to await trial

 A Department of Homeland Security agent testified he did not begin investigating the traffic stop until this April, when the government was facing mounting pressure to return Abrego Garcia to the U.S.

-Abrego Garcia has an American wife and children and has lived in Maryland for years, but he immigrated to the U.S. illegally.
+Abrego Garcia, who had been held at the jail facility in Putnam County, has an American wife and children and has lived in Maryland for years, but he immigrated to the U.S. illegally.
 In 2019, an immigration judge denied his application for asylum but granted him protection from being deported back to El Salvador, where he faces a "well-founded fear" of violence, according to court filings.
 He was required to check in yearly with Immigration and Customs Enforcement while Homeland Security issued him a work permit.

 Although Abrego Garcia can’t be deported to El Salvador without violating the judge’s order, Homeland Security officials have said they plan to deport him to an unnamed third country.